aredridel/recipes/Mains/Empanadas.md

 Add the spoonful of flour and coat everything, stirring so the flour absorbs the water and oil and emulsifies into a gravy.
 I often add a splash more broth and flour since with the amount of fat in the beef I buy, it makes more gravy than thbe moisture in the beef can provide.
 It should be mostly beef, with gravy lightly coating everything.
 Let it cool.

+## Egg and Artichoke filling

+- 2 or 3 hard boiled eggs
+- 1 can artichoke hearts (not marinated) or hearts of palm
+- 5-6 sprigs of fresh dill
+- a little parsley
+- salt to taste
+- 200g mozzarella (fior de latte) cheese

+Chop the artichokes and eggs roughly.

+Shred the cheese.

+Finely mince the dill and parsley.

+Toss until mixed.